walidamriou/LokumESPIDF/README.md

 * __015 Display and TFT__
 - ...
 * __016 Sensors__
-- 001 Generate one pulse by RMT
+- 001 Generate one pulse by RMT (of 1ms mark and 1ms space)

 ### Notes